Skip to content

 Counting tasks are specialized tasks designed for inventory cycle counts.
 They make it easy to count products on the shelf and compare your counts to expected quantities.

-Items by shelf location · Enter count
+Items grouped by bin · Enter count

 A counting task contains a list of products, each with an expected quantity.
 Your job is to physically count the items on the shelf and record what you find.
 FastQuery compares your count to the expected quantity and highlights any discrepancies.